 The Australian Media and Information Literacy Alliance

-Museums, archives, libraries, public broadcasters and universities already play a significant role in supporting media literacy and have done so for decades.
+Museums, archives, libraries, public broadcasters, school and universities already play a significant role in supporting media literacy and have done so for decades.
 The cohort of founding members represents a unique consortium of key institutions and networked organisations who are well-positioned to tackle this national priority.

 The Australian Broadcasting Corporation is the national broadcaster which has a remit within its charter to educate all Australians.
 It has a long history of providing educational materials to Australian schools and families.
 In 2018, ABC Education introduced Australia’s first Media Literacy Week.